bozhou94/CoughCapture/README.md

 Note that the classification part of the project runs on Python 3.5.
 Directions on how to get this version for Raspbian can be found [here](http://bohdan-danishevsky.blogspot.com/2015/10/building-python-35-on-raspberry-pi-2.html).

-The project also requires numpy and scipy, which can be installed as follows
+The project also requires numpy, scipy, and scikit-learn which can be installed as follows

 ```
 sudo pip3.5 install numpy
 sudo pip3.5 install scipy
+sudo pip3.5 install -U scikit-learn
 ```

 For Windows, an alternative that comes with everything is [Anaconda](https://www.continuum.io/downloads)